cncf/wg-serverless/workflow/spec/spec.md

           "$ref": "#/definitions/end",
           "description": "State end definition"
         },
+        "exclusive": {
+            "type": "boolean",
+            "default": true,
+            "description": "If true consuming one of the defined events causes its associated actions to be performed.
+If false all of the defined events must be consumed in order for actions to be performed"
+        },
         "eventsActions": {
             "type": "array",
             "description": "Define what events to be consumed and one or more actions to be performed",